 On 19 June 2009, the Group acquired 100 percent of the participation interest in OOO EkropromStroy from several members of key management personnel of the Group for total cash consideration of RR 1,999 million, all paid in 2009.
 The Group obtained an independent appraisal supporting the purchase price and considers that the amount paid is substantially consistent with the terms that would be agreed in an arm's length transaction.
 The company manages the construction of the Group's new office building located in Moscow and has no activities other than the management of construction activities and ownership of the constructed building.
 Accordingly, the purchase is outside the definition of business as defined in IFRS 3, "Business Combinations".
 The cost of the acquisition has been allocated based on the relative fair values of the assets (largely comprised of the office building), and liabilities of the company acquired.

-The financial and operational activities of OOO EkropromStroy were not material to the Group's revenues and results of operations for the year ended 30 June 2009.
+The amounts of revenues and results of operations of OOO EkropromStroy were not material for the Group's consolidated interim condensed statement of comprehensive income for the nine months ended 30 September 2009.

 5 PROPERTY, PLANT AND EQUIPMENT